How George Harrison Warmed Hearts a Final Time With ‘Brainwashed’

-With 1987's Jeff Lynne-produced ‘Cloud Nine,’ Harrison had regained his critical and commercial standing, and he followed up that project by forming the supergroup Traveling Wilburys (along with Lynne, Bob Dylan, Roy Orbison, and Tom Petty), who released two albums over the next few years.
+With 1987's Jeff Lynne-produced Cloud Nine, Harrison had regained his critical and commercial standing, and he followed up that project by forming the supergroup Traveling Wilburys (along with Lynne, Bob Dylan, Roy Orbison and Tom Petty), who released two albums over the next few years.

 As the cancer spread to his lungs and, finally, his brain, Harrison still charged forward on his music, keeping specific instructions about how the songs and production should be carried out, even recording vocal melodies intended as string arrangements.
 After Harrison's death on Nov.
 29, 2001, Lynne and Dhani Harrison took charge of the album's production, overdubbing any remaining vocals and instrumentation to complete the songs as Harrison requested.

-Phenomenally, ‘Brainwashed’ never sounds — even for a second — like an awkward patchwork.
-Lynne, typically known for his grandiose, symphonic productions with ELO, kept the songs tight and spacious, allowing the unhurried charm and graceful humor of Harrison's writing to breathe freely – like on the tongue-in-cheek blues-pop of ‘P2 Vatican Blues (Last Saturday Night)‘ or the gently atmospheric folk of ‘Stuck Inside a Cloud."
+Brainwashed never sounds like an awkward patchwork.
+Lynne, typically known for his grandiose, symphonic productions with ELO, kept the songs tight and spacious, allowing the unhurried charm and graceful humor of Harrison's writing to breathe freely – like on the tongue-in-cheek blues-pop of "P2 Vatican Blues (Last Saturday Night)" or the gently atmospheric folk of "Stuck Inside a Cloud."

 There's plenty of pain stirring under the surface, too, if you look for it.
 It's difficult not to get choked up on "Stuck Inside a Cloud," as Harrison sings, "Never been so crazy, but I've never felt so sure / I wish I had the answer to give, don't even have the cure."